linhongbin/FDNN4GCC/README.md

     In this program, we collect training, validating, testing data for a MTM.
 It take around **4** hours to finish the process.
 There are 4 subprocesses running in serial, `wizard program`, `generating pivot points`, `Collision Checking`, `data collection`, `data pre-processing`.

     * `wizard program` (required command inputs): A wizard program for setting the customized joint limits for specific dVRK system.
 This is important since it can identify the maximum joint ranges within a safety workspace.
 In anther words, it helps to improve the balance between safety and achieved performance.
 User need to type character to input some commands in the command dialog.
+There is a video to teaching user how to set joint limits using the Wizard Program [video](https://www.youtube.com/watch?v=O8KM-scxTk4).

     * `generating pivot points`: Generate the pivot points representing the desired positions of a MTM for training, validating and testing data.